1n4r1/1n4r1.github.io/_posts/2019-09-16-Hackthebox-Jeeves-Walkthrough.md

 {% endhighlight %}

 The file format means this is "<a href="https://blog.malwarebytes.com/101/2015/07/introduction-to-alternate-data-streams/">Alternate Data Stream</a>" which is almost like "metadata".<br>
-With "more" command, we can see the content with the redirection.
+By using "more" command with redirection, we can see the content.
 {% highlight shell %}
 C:\Users\Administrator\Desktop>more < hm.txt:root.txt:$DATA
 more < hm.txt:root.txt:$DATA